ayoung5555/MP_MyWebsite/README.md

 3. Import project - Github project

-	- Paste link to ayoung5555.github.io git repo
+	- Paste the link to this GitHub repository: `https://github.com/ayoung5555/personal-website-guide`

 	- Import the folder you created in step 1

 4. Click trust/accept/execute